MicrosoftDocs/customer-insights/ci-docs/predict-customer-lifetime-value.md

 The following data is optional, but recommended for increased model performance.
 The more data the model can process, the more accurate the prediction.
 Therefore, we encourage you to ingest more customer activity data, if available.

 - Transaction history additional data:
-  - **Label assigned to returns**: Boolean value signifying whether the transaction is a return
+  - **Label assigned to returns**: Boolean true/false value signifying whether the transaction is a return
-  - **Product ID** (optional): Product ID of product involved in the transaction
+  - **Product ID**: Product ID of product involved in the transaction

 - Additional data such as:
   - Web activities: Website visit history, email history